 Skip to main content

 Service accounts are non-human identities that run automations independently of individual users.
-They decouple automation credentials from personal accounts, ensuring workflows continue to function when team members leave or change roles.
-Automated actions are clearly attributed to the service account, making it easy to distinguish agent activity from human work in commits, pull requests, and audit logs.
+They decouple credentials from personal accounts, ensuring workflows continue when team members leave.
+Automated actions are attributed to the service account, making it easy to distinguish agent activity from human work.
+Manage service accounts in Settings → Members → Service Accounts.
+Only admins can create or delete them.

-1. Navigate to Settings > Members > Service Accounts
+1. Go to Settings → Members → Service Accounts

 2. Click Create New Service Account